 Each event entry occupies a single line of text, consisting of four fields: deadline, target parameter, function and function parameters.
 The first field, deadline, is specified as an integer number of seconds since experiment instantiation.
 The second field, target parameter, may be one of the following: bandwidth, delay, ber, duplicate, width or color.
 The remainder of the line is further parsed as a function.
 The type of the function is determined by the leading keyword, which may be either const, ramp, rand or square.
 When saving the configuration through the events editor a syntax check will be performed.
 If the syntax is wrong the configuration will not be saved and a popup dialog will show the first line that has a syntax error.

-At t = 30 s, bandwidth of link l1 will be set to 128 Kbps, and will continue to grow at a rate of 8 Kbps each 2 s.
+At t = 30 s, bandwidth of the selected link will be set to 128 Kbps, and will continue to grow at a rate of 8 Kbps each 2 s.

 Also at t = 30 s, the delay will begin assuming a random value between 80 ms and 120 ms, and will continue to change the setting to new random values in the same range each 8 s.